 Therapy animals are pets trained to provide affection and comfort to people during stressful situations.
 They have been used with great success in hospitals and extended care facilities, providing the needed affection and comfort to get through difficult emotional times.

 In the dental office, therapy pets help calm patients and reduce anxiety in adults with dental phobias.
 The simple act of petting an animal causes an automatic relaxation response, releasing the “feel-good” hormones: serotonin, prolactin, and oxytocin.

-How will Steve help you?
+How will Steve, our dental therapy dog help you?